 "Chia seeds have high nutritional value and expand when they absorb moisture, offering a gelatinous consistency to your recipes.
 You may also enjoy them in smoothies, oatmeal and sprinkled over yogurt," says Shahzadi Devje, RD.

 Get the Chia Pudding recipe and nutrition info here.

-"Including a variety of grains in your diet will help increase your nutrient intake — and teff offers another whole-grain breakfast option that can be prepared as a porridge," says Kristen Smith, RD of 360 Family Nutrition.
+"Including a variety of grains in your diet will help you get important nutrients your body needs, and teff is another whole-grain breakfast option that can be prepared as a porridge," says Kristen Smith, RD, founder of 360 Family Nutrition.

 Get the Teff Breakfast Bowl recipe and nutrition info here.

 - JAMA Internal Medicine: "Association of Animal and Plant Protein Intake With All-Cause and Cause-Specific Mortality"